 Because of this, many pilots end up shortchanging themselves and logging PIC

 time only for "aircraft commander" time.
 Don't do this.
 ZuluLog lets

 you easily separate your "commander" time from your "PIC time at controls" time.

 To indicate that you were the PIC or "commander" of a flight operation,

-from the "Crew" drop-down selector in the Basic section
+from the "Crew" drop-down selector in the Main section

 of the ZuluLog Flight Entry screen.
 Then, fill in your flight times in the

 Times section.
 You'll notice that the PIC time boxes will fill themselves in,

 On the other hand, if you were acting as an instructor, select "Instructor"

 rather than PIC from the Crew drop-down.
 This will give you more flexibility